olavt/silabs-matter-ota/README.md

  ./commander-cli/commander-cli gbl create  --compress lzma <output_file>.gbl --app <input_file>.s37
 ```

 Create the OTA firmware file.
 Make sure the version number you specifiy in the below command is higher than the version currently running in the device.
-The Vendor Id and Product Id must also match (these values can be found in CHIPProjectConfig.h)
+The Vendor Id and Product Id must also match the settings for your application project.

 ```
  ./commander-cli/commander-cli ota create --type matter --input <input_file>.gbl --vendorid 0xFFF1 --productid 0x8005 --swstring "3.0" --swversion 3 --digest sha256 -o <output_file>.ota
 ```